Demisexual Orientation: How Demisexual People Experience Sexual Attraction

 In today's dominant culture, many people "hook up" for sex very quickly and easily.
 They may get together solely for that purpose.
 They might go out to a bar so that they can meet someone and have sex as soon as possible.
 Or they may use a dating app to find someone and get together for sex.
 This may not be something you want to do, and you may not understand why others find it to be pleasurable.

-Even when you are aroused, you don't rush to act on it
+Even when you are aroused and feel sexually attracted to someone, you don't rush to act on it

 Sometimes it seems to you that everyone is in such a big hurry to have sex.
 You may be aroused less often, but you don't hurry sex along even when you are.
-It's important to you, but not important enough to chance ruining the relationship.
+It's important to you, but not important enough to ruin the relationship.

 Rating online dating profiles makes no sense to you